marcusoftnet/marcusoftnet.github.io/_posts/2018-02-20-some-thoughts-on-organizing-team-of-developers.md

 ---
 layout: post
-title: "Some thoughts on organizing a team of developers"
+title: Some thoughts on organizing a team of developers
-author: "Marcus Hammarberg"
+author: Marcus Hammarberg
 date: 2018-02-20 08:34:00
 tags: